DavidRR-F/quick_domains.wezterm/README.md

 #### Dependencies

-There are no package dependencies, but you need to configured your `.ssh/config` [Here](https://wezfurlong.org/wezterm/config/lua/wezterm/enumerate_ssh_hosts.html) or configure your ssh domains [Here](https://wezfurlong.org/wezterm/config/lua/SshDomain.html) to select ssh domains with this plugin.
+There are no package dependencies, but you need to configured your `.ssh/config` [Here](https://wezfurlong.org/wezterm/config/lua/wezterm/enumerate_ssh_hosts.html) to select ssh domains using auto-configuration with this plugin.

 ### 🚀 Install